 With a Debit Card you are spending your own money and with a credit card you are spending the Credit Card company’s money and than owe them money.

 A written instruction to a bank to pay a stated sum of money from your bank account to a named person.

 What happens if there is not enough money in the account to pay the cheque?

 Then the Cheque bounces and the payment cannot be made both people involved are charged.

 Allows you to transfer money from your bank account to another person’s bank account.

 What is Paypath?

-Electronically way of transferring an employer’s bank account to an employee’s bank account.
+Electronically way of transferring wages from an employer’s bank account to an employee’s bank account.